PuruVJ/puruvjdev3/src/blog/near-native-typescript-in-node.md

 But for NodeJS, it's a whole **new** story.
 Writing code for NodeJS at its very base is just writing a JS file, and executing it via `node index.js`.
 That's how it's been since the beginning.

-So, to visualize this whole pain, let's introduce a character to the story: **Maahi**.
-Maahi is a frontend web developer, and now she's trying to get into writing NodeJS code.
+So, to visualize this whole pain, let's introduce a character to the story: **Annabeth**.
+Annabeth is a frontend web developer, and now she's trying to get into writing NodeJS code.
 She thinks: **Easy peasy, it's just JavaScript, how different it can be!**.
 And that is true, after 2 weeks of reading article after article, she cracks NodeJS development enough to be able to write full fledges programs in it.

 But after just 2 weeks, she's already heartsick for her most favorite part of programming: **TypeScript**.
 She had been very disciplined and focused, and focused only on raw NodeJS-edition of JavaScript.